seanbreckenridge/exobrain/src/content/notes/programming/languages/shell_tools/vim/lsp.md

 title: LSPs, Linters, Formatters...
 ---

+If you dont want to deal with any of this yourself, you can use a pre-configured experience, like [lazyvim](https://github.com/LazyVim/LazyVim)

 An explanation of how the current 'automatic installation' plugin ecosystem for neovim is laid out.

 If you don't know what LSP is, [heres a video](https://www.youtube.com/watch?v=LaS32vctfOY)